 Say No To 0870

 This website lists alternative geographical (01, 02 or 03) numbers.
 Either search by company name or search by the premium rate number and it will give you a new number to call.

-New numbers are added by users of the site so some may not work, but every time I’ve tried it’s been spot on.
+Users of the site add new numbers so some may not work, but every time I’ve tried, it’s been spot on.

 If you find a number or company that’s not listed – and you have a normal phone number for them – add it to the site for others to use.